We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, options may be limited for some dietary restrictions, including keto, low carb, and paleo diets.

-Sprinly offers several weekly plans, which vary in price:
+Sprinly offers a few weekly plans, which vary in price:

 - 6 meals: $109 per week ($18.17 per meal)